Justice for Gitxaała is Free, Prior, and Informed Consent

 Gitxaała Nation is taking B.C. and several “free miners”, including Global Mineral Resources Corporation, to court over mineral claims in their territory that were registered without notification, consultation or consent.

-Right now, B.C. allows corporations to stake mining claims in Indigenous territory without even bothering to notify Indigenous Peoples.
-Gitxaała Nation is asking the court to uphold Free, Prior and Informed consent, and quash the mineral claims on Banks Island.
+Thanks to Gitxaała's win at the B.C.
+Supreme Court (2023), B.C. will no longer allow corporations to stake mining claims in Indigenous territory without consultation with Indigenous Peoples.
+Gitxaała Nation is now pushing the court to uphold Free, Prior and Informed consent, and quash the mineral claims on Banks Island.

-Take a stand for Free, Prior and Informed Consent and help keep the mining industry out of the salmon-rich waters of Banks Island.
+Join the choir of voices calling for Free, Prior, and Informed Consent: support Gitxaala's appeal and help keep the mining industry out of the salmon-rich waters of Banks Island.

 about this campaign